Listed below are 13 eligibility requirements a student must meet to qualify for federal financial aid (including Student Loans).

 Not all certificate programs are eligible for financial aid.

 - Enrollment Status: Financial aid at Ocean County College is awarded assuming full time enrollment (12 credits) status.
 If a student enrolls for less than 12 credits in a semester, the financial aid awards will be pro-rated.
-This adjustment will be reflected on a student's financial aid award letter (accessible through Ocean Cruiser).
+This adjustment will be reflected on a student's financial aid award letter, which is posted to your WebAdvisor account accessible through Ocean Connect.

 Changes made to a student's enrollment status mid-semester may result in an overpayment of financial aid and a bill for return of funds.
 Review the Student Refund Policy or Return of Funds Policy for further information.